dematerializ/dematerializ.github.io/_news/announcement_5.md

 ---
 layout: post
-title: Talk at LRT 2024 Conference
+title: Talk at LRT 2024 Conference.
 date: 2024-10-03 16:11:00-0400
 inline: false
 related_posts: false
 ---

-_On the manufacturing process of novel ultra-radiopure, high-strength, electroformed Cu-based alloys for rare event searches_ View the slides <a href="https://indico.fais.uj.edu.pl/event/1/contributions/138/attachments/67/134/LRT2024-Dimitra-Spathara-Oct-3.pdf">here</a>
+_On the manufacturing process of novel ultra-radiopure, high-strength, electroformed Cu-based alloys for rare event searches_

+You can view the slides <a href="https://indico.fais.uj.edu.pl/event/1/contributions/138/attachments/67/134/LRT2024-Dimitra-Spathara-Oct-3.pdf">here</a>

 ## Description